Rate this page:

 These modules provide content in a specific location in the Jira Cloud UI, as defined in your app descriptor.
 Within the Atlassian developer community, these module types are commonly referred to as web fragments.
 They include:

 Locations for web items, web sections, and web panels are available across Jira Cloud.
 Consult the linked pages below for a comprehensive list of locations available on each page in Jira Cloud.
 There may be more valid locations that aren't documented below, but we don't guarantee that we support them.

-We're currently rolling out a new issue view for Jira Cloud, with two new extension patterns: quick-add buttons, to add content to help describe issues, and glances, which let users include and show contextual information from your app on issues.
+We're currently rolling out a new issue view for Jira Cloud, with three new extension patterns: quick-add buttons, to add content to help describe issues, Issue context panels, which provide users a quick way to get information related to the issue from your app, and glances, which let users include and show contextual information from your app on issues.
 You can read more about these patterns on our new issue view UI locations page, and take a look at the design guidelines to see how you can increase your user base and provide a great user experience.

 Jira Cloud provides support for pages, which display content on a full screen page.
 There are several types of page modules.
 General pages are added to the Jira global sidebar, but there are other types that are available in specific locations.
 Review the documentation to see the various types and their uses.

 Jira Cloud also provides specific module types for certain types of UI content that extend specific Jira features.
 These include:

 Jira Software also provides locations for web items and web panels on boards, and Jira Service Desk provides several dedicated module types for integrating with the agent and customer views on tickets.
 You can learn more about these special module types in the Jira Software Cloud and Jira Service Desk Cloud modules pages.